hyprwm/Hyprland/docs/Contribute.md

 Afterwards, pick yourself an [Issue] or implement your own suggestion.

+An good place to search for things to contribute is the [Projects Page]

 *As Hyprland is still in its early stages of development, I'd recommend you stick to bug fixes first.*

 ## Pull Requests